Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 What is this medicine?

 SALICYCLIC ACID (SAL i SIL ik AS id) breaks down layers of thick skin.
-It is used to treat common and plantar warts, psoriasis, calluses, and corns.
-It is also used to treat or to prevent acne.
+It treats common and plantar warts, psoriasis, calluses, and corns.
+It also treats or prevents acne.

 How should I use this medicine?